 The Board of Trustees believes that all of these goals are highly interrelated and dependent upon each other.
 The thinking is that even with planned outlays of expenditures for marketing and a successful fund raising effort, the college may still have great difficulty in reaching the enrollment goal without also seriously considering dorm renovations.
-Accomplishing all of these strategies is necessary to reach the overall goals with a degree of success.
+Accomplishing all of these strategies is necessary to reach the overall goals have been chosen as the subcontractors for these two projects.